gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

         visit(node)
 ```

-With these pieces in place, whenever a user runs a cell, clears a cell, or updates a cell's inputs or output, we can rebuild the graph and check for cycles to ensure the notebook remains in a valid state.
+With these pieces in place, whenever a user interacts with the notebook, we can use the dependency graph to determine how other cells should react.
 Maintaining this DAG is pretty valuable!<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>

 ### Caching execution results

-To avoid re-executing cells unnecessarily, we cache the results of cell executions.
+If we built Cado with just the pieces we've discussed so far, then a single cell's execution would propagate updates through the whole notebook (all connected cells).
+So to avoid re-executing cells unnecessarily, we can cache the results of cell executions.
 A cell only needs to be re-executed if one of its inputs has changed since the last time it was run.

-Of course, this assumes that each cell is a pure function of its inputs, which may not always be the case.
-For example, if a cell reads from a file or makes a network request, it may produce different outputs even if its inputs haven't changed.
-In these cases, the user can manually force a re-execution of the cell.
+What if a cell is not a pure function of its inputs?
+For example, if a cell reads from a file on disk or makes a network request via some API, it may produce different outputs even if its inputs haven't changed.
+In these cases, the user can manually force a re-execution of the impure cell or mark the cell as impure, which will cause it to always re-execute when any of its descendants are run.
+The impure cell update only cascades if the new output differs from the cached output.

-If you know a cell is impure, you can mark it so that it always re-executes when any of its descendants are run.
-This could lead to the impure cell running quite frequently, but since we cache execution results, impure cell updates only cascade if the impure cell's output does not match the output from the last execution.
+The cost of equality checks on cached outputs is the main source of complexity in Cado's implementation.
+For objects with imprecise equality semantics, more work is needed to let users define what equality means for each output variable.

 ### Web interface